Participants

 The COVID-19 pandemic has taught us the importance of being able to rapidly understand infectious pathogens and produce and test effective vaccines and treatments to decrease global disease and deaths.

-Human challenge trials give critical real-time information which allows for rapid development of effective vaccines and treatments.
+Human challenge trials give critical real-time information which allows for rapid development of effective vaccines and treatments, with the potential to decrease the impact of infectious diseases globally.

 4